mmagyar/declarapi/TESTS.md

 These files are covered by integration tests, these are:

 - `src/dataConnector/*` These files connect the database implementation, and may depend on the databases' behavior, thus unit testing these does not gain us much.
-- `src/index.ts` this file has no functioning code, just exports to be used, when this package is used.

 100% coverage is important, because that ensures that there is no dead code left in the system that has no real use.